 These standards are based on principles and professional responsibilities that are central to the protection of the research community, research participants, and to ensure public trust in the research that we produce.

 The Department is responsible for developing and monitoring relevant College policies.
 We also provide guidance and training to all researchers across the university in governance, ethics, and integrity matters.
-Please contact the relevant team for further details or to discuss your specific training requirements.
+Visit our training page for further details.

 The Research Governance Office provides high-level support to researchers conducting non-patient research, i.e excluding research that falls under the remit of the HRA, with a focus on data protection requirements under the UK General Data Protection Regulation and the Data Protection Act 2018.